theparthenon/Posteria/README.md

 - 📲 Installable as a PWA (Progressive Web App)
 - 🔒 Simple authentication system
 - ⚡ Easy poster upload from local files or URLs
-- 🎬 Import posters from Plex
+- 🎬 Import posters from Plex or Jellyfin
 - 🔄 Move posters between categories
 - 🎨 Support for JPG, JPEG, PNG, and WebP formats